About the Santiam State Forest recovery

 Some of the Santiam's most popular destinations were severely damaged, including Shellburg Falls, Rocky Top/Niagara area, and the Rhody Lake/High Lakes areas.
-These areas remain closed.
+Most of these areas remain closed.
 Damage includes full tree mortality around many campsites, complete or partial sign loss, and vault toilet heat damage.

 Recovery and restoration activities continue in closed areas.
 These include re-establishing and repairing trails, replacing infrastructure like signs and bridges, removing hazard trees, and post-fire timber harvesting in some areas.

 No matter where you go, outdoor activity comes with some level of risk.
 Here are some safety tips: